Week 3 Assignment 50 Points

 10 pts

-Create a SmartArt graphic that illustrates the donor journey through the blood drive:
+Create a slide that uses SmartArt to illustrate the donor journey through the blood drive.
+Use a Process graphic showing these five stages:

 Registration